Innoactive/Creator/.Documentation/articles/developer/03-set-up-a-project.md

 ## Download Unity

-Now install Unity 2018.4.
+Now install Unity 2019.3.

 You can get it with the [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html), a standalone application that manages your Unity projects and editors' installations.
-Follow the [guide](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) to install both the Unity Hub and the Unity Editor 2018.4.
+Follow the [guide](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) to install both the Unity Hub and the Unity Editor 2019.3.

-Alternatively, you can download Unity 2018.4 from the [LTS Releases page](https://unity3d.com/unity/qa/lts-releases?version=2018.4).
+Alternatively, you can download Unity 2019.3 from the [Releases page](https://unity.com/releases/2019-3).

 Either way, you will have to login into your Unity account or create a new one.
 You will need an appropriate Unity [license](https://store.unity.com/).